 Install Mozilla rr.
 For installation instructions, see the Building And Installing.

-From the Run menu in the gutter, select Record and Debug <configuration_name>.
+Click the Run icon () in the gutter and select Record and Debug <configuration_name>.
 In the Debugger tool window, you can see a status of variables, processes, and threads on different stages of code execution.

 Navigate through the recorded trace